Linearization Principle: The Geometric Origin of Nonlinear Fokker-Planck Equations: Introduction

 Standard approaches to derive a nonlinear FPE for power-law statistics typically encounter a physical dilemma.
 To ensure that the stationary solution matches the observed $q$-Gaussian distributions, these models often necessitate state-dependent diffusion coefficients or phenomenological nonlinear drift terms.
 A prevalent formulation relies on ``escort distributions''~\cite{Beck1993, Tsallis2009}, which act as auxiliary measures to maintain mathematical consistency.
 However, the introduction of nonlinear drift terms---forces that depend on the probability density itself---violates the independence of particles from the external potential.
 Furthermore, relying on auxiliary distributions obscures the physical meaning of the observables.

-In this paper, we resolve this dilemma by introducing the \textit{Linearization Principle}.
-Rather than modifying the thermodynamics to fit the statistics, we ground the dynamics in a geometric principle: the underlying growth law of the state variable.
-By recognizing the $q$-logarithm as the natural coordinate system dictated by the growth law $dy/dx = y^q$, we formulate a nonlinear FPE that preserves the linearity of the drift term and the standard form of the Einstein relation.
-This geometric derivation uncovers a fundamental duality: while the local dynamics is governed by the index $q$, the global thermodynamic stability is ensured by a Lyapunov functional based on an entropy of index $2-q$.
-This duality eliminates the need for ad-hoc constraints or escort distributions.
+In this paper, we resolve this dilemma by introducing the \textit{Linearization Principle} at the dynamical stage.
+Rather than modifying the thermodynamics at the static level to fit the observed statistics, we ground the dynamics in a generalized chemical potential as the fundamental ansatz.
+By adopting the $\phi$-logarithm as the generalized coordinate for the thermodynamic driving force, we formulate a nonlinear FPE that preserves the linearity of the drift term and the standard form of the Einstein relation.
+In particular, we focus on the $q$-logarithm of Tsallis statistics as a representative case to demonstrate how the geometric structure dictates the macroscopic dynamics.
+This dynamical derivation uncovers a fundamental duality: while the local evolution is governed by the index $q$, the global thermodynamic stability is ensured by a Lyapunov functional based on an entropy of index $2-q$.
+This approach eliminates the need for ad-hoc constraints or escort distributions.

 The theory yields $q$-Gaussian stationary states in harmonic potentials and recovers the correct scaling laws for anomalous diffusion in free space.
 Furthermore, this classical geometric framework serves as the foundation for the macroscopic states of 1D quantum fluids detailed in our companion paper~\cite{SuyariPartV}, bridging nonlinear statistical mechanics and strongly correlated quantum systems.